Braintree-by-Vox/Braintree-theme/Page3.md

 # Downloads
-This is page 3 with some other topics
+This is page for downloading resources to local drive

-<a href="Text.txt" download class="braintree-background"
+<a href="Text.txt" download class="braintree-button"
-    style="display: inline-block; padding:
+    style="display: inline-block; padding: 10px 20px;
-             10px 20px; text-decoration: none;
-             color: purple; border-radius: 5px;">
+             ">
     Download Text.txt</a>